An investigation of the tangent splash of a subplane of PG(2,q^3)

 \section{Conclusion}

 This article explored further properties of a tangent \orsp\ $\Bpi$ in $\PG(2,\r^3)$.
 In particular, we investigated the \emph{tangent splash} of $\Bpi$ (the intersection of the lines of $\Bpi$ with $\li$).
 Most of this investigation was carried out in the plane $\PG(2,q^3)$.
 However, the tangent splash has interesting properties when looked at in the Bruck-Bose representation of $\PG(2,q^3)$ in $\PG(6,q)$.
-In particular, we demonstrated a set of cover planes, and investigated the tangent subspace of an affine point of $\Bpi$.
+In particular, the cover planes are of interest, and we investigated the tangent subspace of an affine point of $\Bpi$.
 Moreover, the relationship between tangent splashes and linear sets is particularly interesting, and known results about linear sets can be interpreted in this setting.

 In another article \cite{barwtgt2}, the authors continue this investigation by working in $\PG(6,q)$ and looking at the interaction between the ruled surface corresponding to $\Bpi$ and the set of planes forming the tangent splash of $\Bpi$.

 {\bf Acknowledgment} We would like to thank the anonymous referees.
 One for pointing out the important relationship between tangent splashes and linear sets, and that a number of our results could be proved more directly using the theory of linear sets.
 The other for helpful suggestions regarding Section 4, and for noting that the affine plane of Theorem~\ref{splash-is-affine-plane} is Desarguesian.